furynightwing/RGSoD/README.md

 ## This server is currently not usable!
-This is still a work-in-progress base server and will not let you load into the game until we fix client patching
+This is still a work-in-progress base server and will not let you load into the game!